CzeleHub/TopRss/README.md

-  -h, --help, -H, -?                 display this help message and exit -v, --version                      display program's version and exit -g, --group        DEFAULT         group processes with the same name -n,                DEFAULT n = 3   display at most top 'n' processes -a, --all                          display all processes -o, --line         DEFAULT         display processes in one line
+  -h, --help, -H, -?                 display this help message and exit -v, --version                      display program's version and exit -g, --group        DEFAULT         group processes with the same name
+      --group-count                  display how many processes are in a given group -n,                DEFAULT n = 3   display at most top 'n' processes -a, --all                          display all processes -o, --line         DEFAULT         display processes in one line